rananna/bttf-alarm-clock/readme.md

 | `TM1637`                      | Avishay Orpaz       | Drives the 7-segment displays.        |
 ## Wiring Guide

 This guide provides a detailed overview of how to connect all components to the ESP32.
 It's highly recommended to assemble the circuit on a breadboard first to test all connections before soldering.
+A detailed schematic can be found in the project files.

 ### Power Distribution

 All components require a connection to power (VCC) and ground (GND).
-*   **5V Power**: Connect the **VIN** pin of the ESP32 to the positive (5V) rail of your breadboard.
+*   **5V Power**: Connect the **VIN** pin of the ESP32 to the positive (5V) rail of your power source.
 Connect the VCC pins of all three TM1637 displays, the Adafruit AlphaNum4 display, and the DFPlayer Mini to this 5V rail.
-*   **Ground**: Connect a **GND** pin from the ESP32 to the ground rail of your breadboard.
+*   **Ground**: Connect a **GND** pin from the ESP32 to the common ground rail.
 Connect the GND pins of all displays, the DFPlayer Mini, all buttons, and the negative (cathode) side of all LEDs (via their current-limiting resistors) to this ground rail.
 ### Display Connections

 The clock uses four separate displays that are controlled differently.